hzla/pk3ds_for_dynamic_calc/README.md

 Do not change any file names

 ### Step 5:
-Navigate to the folder containing your exported txt files in terminal/command line
+Navigate to the folder containing your exported txt files in terminal/command line.
+Make sure parse.rb is also in this folder

 create a new empty folder titled `output`